 BBC Culture The 100 Greatest Comedies of All Time—A poll of 253 film critics came up with a list of the top comedy films that contains more than the usual number of films in a language other than English for a list of this genre (i.e., more than zero).

-BBC Culture The 100 Greatest Comedies of All Time—After noticing that the previous lists contained very few films with female directors, BBC Culture polled 368 people for the best films with female directors.
+BBC Culture The 100 greatest films directed by women—After noticing that the previous lists contained very few films with female directors, BBC Culture polled 368 people for the best films with female directors.

 British Film Institute Favorite British Films of the 20th Century—The BFI does for British films what the AFI did for American films.
 This link is from Tim Dirks's Greatest Films site.